lhpaul/node-server-monorepo-starter/apps/public-api/README.md

 - Set `GOOGLE_APPLICATION_CREDENTIALS` to the path from step 2
 - Configure other environment variables as needed for local development

+Most environment variables are used to reference secrets required by the application; for details on how secrets are managed and accessed, see the [Secret Management](#secret-management) section.

 > ⚠️ **Security Note**: Never commit the `.env` file to version control as it contains sensitive credentials.

 ### Troubleshooting